-Project Access of the Roanoke Valley is a physician-driven, community supported, patient-centered program that arranges and coordinates comprehensive healthcare services for low-income and uninsured individuals and families.
+Project Access of the Roanoke Valley is a physician-driven, community supported, patient-centered program that arranges and coordinates comprehensive healthcare services for low-income uninsured.
 The surgeons, specialists and physicians of Jefferson Surgical Clinic are proud to be a part of this important service to meet the needs of the under-served in our area.

 A Commitment to Help

-Jefferson Surgical Clinic is committed to providing the highest quality care to everyone in the Roanoke Valley community.
-Through our involvement in Project Access (a non-profit 501c3 organization), we are able to improve the well-being of low income uninsured persons by providing free health care.
+Jefferson Surgical Clinic is committed to provide the highest quality care to all in the Roanoke Valley community.
+Through our involvement in Project Access (a nonprofit 501c3 organization), we are able improve the well-being of low income uninsured persons by providing free health care.